Harlloh/mobile_match_mate/SYSTEM_SPECIFICATION.md

 ## 14. Source of truth

-This repository now contains the frontend, an initial migration representing the remote database structure, and downloaded sources for all deployed Edge Functions.
+This repository now contains the frontend, an initial migration representing the remote database structure, and downloaded sources for the deployed Edge Functions, including `get-matches`.
 The migration includes tables, policies, triggers, RPCs, indexes, and constraints.
+The Expo TypeScript configuration excludes `supabase/functions` because those functions run on Deno and are checked/deployed separately from the React Native application.

 Cron schedules remain managed in the Supabase environment and are documented here.
 Their generated statements were deliberately removed from the baseline migration because they contained production-specific URLs and an embedded credential.
 Future cron automation should read credentials from Supabase Vault rather than storing literal keys in migration SQL.